parcel-bundler/website/src/languages/sugarss.md

 [SugarSS](https://github.com/postcss/sugarss) is an indent-based CSS syntax for [PostCSS](https://github.com/postcss/postcss).
 Parcel supports SugarSS automatically using the `@parcel/transformer-sugarss` plugin.
 When a `.sss` file is detected, it will be installed into your project automatically.

-Compiled SugarSS files are also processed the same way as [CSS](/languages/css/), which means [PostCSS](/languages/css/#postcss) plugins are also applied.
+Compiled SugarSS files are also processed the same way as [CSS](/languages/css/), which means it is compiled for your browser targets, and any [PostCSS](/languages/css/#postcss) plugins are also applied.
 [CSS modules](/languages/css/#css-modules) can also be used by naming your file with the `.module.sss` extension.

 ## Example usage